(460-370)

 Though Hippocratic medicine believed disease was caused by natural forces — instead of the will of the gods as was commonly believed — it didn’t have a firm understanding of the nature of what makes people ill.
 Doctors at the time only observed sick people, not the diseases themselves.
 Most descriptions of internal organs were based on what could be seen or felt externally.
 Dissections of animals were performed to make comparisons with the human body, but fifth-century Greek ethics forbid dismemberment of humans.

-READ More: Francis Galton
+READ More: Aaron Rodgers

 The Hippocratic Oath